Some of the links in this post may be affiliate links.

 The species name, deliciosa, is in reference to the tasty, edible fruit that the plant produces.

-Some common names for Monstera deliciosa are swiss cheese plant, mexican breadfruit plant, and even fruit salad plant plant because of the delicious flavor of its fruit.
+Some common names for Monstera deliciosa are swiss cheese plant, mexican breadfruit plant, and even fruit salad plant because of the delicious flavor of its fruit.

 But did you know that there may be some unpleasant consequences if you eat the unripe fruit?
 How do you know if it is ripe and safe to eat?
 Keep reading to find out the answers to these important questions and more.